ekhadley/litho/README.md

 - Adjustable thickness, resolution, and scaling

 ## Dependencies
-Any C compilers should work.
+Any C compiler should work.
 Only depedency is [stb_image](https://github.com/nothings/stb) for image loading, which is included.

 ## Building
 Just clone the repo, cd in and: